BILD62/Materials/README.md

 # Materials
-This repository contains lecture notebooks for BILD 62.
+This repository contains lecture PDFs and Jupyter Notebooks for BILD 62.
 It can be launched in Google Colab using the button below.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](http://colab.research.google.com/github/BILD62/Materials)